-- Arriving to school on time demonstrates a commitment to success. - Late arrivals mean lost learning and are a disruption of class. - All students arriving after the last bell at 8:00 AM will be counted as tardy unless the bus provided by the school is late. - If the student is late, he/she must report to the office and be signed in by a parent/guardian before going to the classroom.
+- Arriving to school on time demonstrates a commitment to success. - Late arrivals mean lost learning and are a disruption of class. - All students arriving after the last bell at 8:00 AM will be counted as tardy unless the bus provided by the school is late. - If the student is late, he/she must report to the office before going to the classroom.
 The student will be given a pass to take to the classroom teacher.